Right now, the public record still shows an active sale, not a published winner

 As of April 7, 2026, Idaho's official state-land-for-sale page still lists the Driggs 160 as an active auction with a $5 million reserve.
 The page gives the parcel details and routes buyers to Bottles Real Estate Auctions, but it does not itself publish a winner on the listing I reviewed.

-That matters because the rumor phase and the proof phase are different.
+The rumor phase and the proof phase are different.
 Until a deed or equivalent closing paper is recorded, the clean answer to 'who bought it' is still 'watch the records.'

 The first document that really matters is the deed